Night Across the Street

-Night Across the Street (La noche de enfrente) is a 2012 Chilean drama film directed by Raúl Ruiz.
+Night Across the Street (La noche de enfrente) is a 2012 Chilean postmodern drama film directed by Raúl Ruiz.
 It was screened in the Directors' Fortnight section at the 2012 Cannes Film Festival, as well as at the 2012 Toronto International Film Festival, the 2012 New York Film Festival and the 2013 Hong Kong International Film Festival.

 Plot

 In his final completed film, Ruiz explores the concept of death.
 The film delves into three dimensions of time, which Ruiz masterfully plays with throughout.
 For a better understanding, time as a dimension can be further explained here.

 The film starts with Don Celso (Sergio Hernández) attending a class by Jean Giono (Christian Vadim) on language use.
 During the session, an alarm goes off in Don Celso's pocket reminding him to take his medicine.
 Don Celso and Giono discuss the passage of time in life, which is a theme throughout the movie.
 Don Celso suggests time is like marbles and can be worn as a necklace, which relates to his exploration of different fantasies as his current self or child-self.
 This sequence delves into Don Celso's relationship with time.

 In the present time, Don Celso works in an office where they write poetry.
 He's shown at his desk, lost in thought, moving his hands like puppets.
 His coworker notices this is unusual behavior for him, but we understand he's reenacting his conversation with Jean Giono from the previous sequence.
 Don Celso is snapped back to reality when his boss interrupts him.
 We find out he's retiring in a few days and will have a retirement party the next day.

 Next, we see Don Celso as a young boy named Rhododendron Celso (Santiago Figueroa), or Rodo for short, in a third dimension.
 He interacts with Long John Silver (Pedro Villagara), who Rodo perceives as the famous pirate from centuries ago.
 This sequence showcases Ruiz's use of fantasy and memory, creating separate worlds for his characters.

 The film returns to its first dimension with Don Celso and Jean Giono talking about their lives.
 Don Celso reveals he's waiting for his killer, which becomes a driving force for him throughout the film.
 The story then shifts back to the third dimension with Rodo.
 This transition happens when Rodo is asked about his favorite historical figure and he responds with Beethoven.
 We see Rodo travel to another dimension where he speaks with a non-deaf Beethoven (Sergio Schmied) and learns about 20th-century innovations and inventions, showcasing Ruiz's use of comedy.
 At the end of the film, we learn that Rodo is the one who kills Don Celso.